joeBlinx/MetalSandBox/README.md

 - load an obj file
 - apply texture on it.
 - display a skybox
-- compute a basic Phong Blinn algorithm got ligthing
+- compute a basic Blinn-Phong algorithm got ligthing
 - display a reflection with Stencil Buffer